Cloud Service >> Knowledgebase >> Data Centers >> What is the Difference Between a Data Center and a Colocation?

 While constructing an independent data center requires significant capital outlays and ongoing maintenance, colocation offers a flexible alternative for housing information technology equipment.

-By renting physical space within professionally-run colocation facilities, companies can securely install their servers and network devices while avoiding ownership of the building infrastructure.
+By renting space within professionally-run colocation facilities, companies can securely install their servers and network devices while avoiding ownership of the building infrastructure.
 Colocation providers assume responsibility for providing reliable electricity, temperature control, connectivity access, and physical security - enabling tenant firms to dedicate resources toward their core operations instead of the overhead from operating a standalone computing hub.

 The arrangement grants strategic flexibility for scaling technology needs up or down simply by increasing or decreasing the footprint within the colocation site.
-Businesses of all sizes have adopted the colocation model as it furnishes dependable implementation of computing power with lower fixed costs than building a dedicated floor, building, or campus to house networking gear and storage systems.
+Businesses of all sizes have adopted the colocation model as it furnishes dependable implementation of cloud computing power with lower fixed costs than building a dedicated floor, building, or campus to house networking gear and storage systems.

 Characteristics of Colocation Facilities: